ersanyamarya/notion-plus/README.md

-# NotionDB
+# notionORM

-NotionDB is an Object Relational Mapping (ORM) library for Notion databases written in TypeScript.
+notionORM is an Object Relational Mapping (ORM) library for Notion databases written in TypeScript.
 It allows you to interact with your Notion databases in a more familiar and convenient way.

 ## Features